Make That Display

 Elmer's glue

-I remind myself again: I'm not working on a Science Fair project.
-I'm prototyping.
+You remind myself again: you are not working on a Science Fair project.
+You are prototyping.

 A self-healing mat

-This was new to me, but it looked familiar from Maker videos I've watched.
+This was new to you, but it looks familiar from Maker videos you've watched.
 A good companion to the X-acto knife.
 Not cheap but your work surface will thank you.

 Full disclosure: This is an Amazon affiliate link, so Placemaking Report earns some fraction of the price if you buy it, and don't return it.
-In fact this is my first affiliate link, ever
+In fact this is your first affiliate link, ever.

 So here goes...